1. Les Bonhommes moonshine draws inspiration from the prohibition time

 2. The overall packaging has been considered throughout, and the rustic label supports the design

-3. UPM Raflatac’s Sabrage label is well suited for high embossing and debossing, bringing the label to life
+3. UPM Raflatac’s Sabrage label is well suited for high embossing and debossing, bringing the spirits label to life

 Les Bonhommes moonshine malt brandy is a product born in the county of Escagnan in Gascony, France.
 In this area famous for the production of grape alcohol, the Leroux brothers, Alexandre and Julien, got an idea to create a high-quality moonshine that would resemble the ones produced during prohibition.
 This time, however, it would be made legally.

 The appearance of the Les Bonhommes bottle has been considered down to the last detail.
 The shape of the bottle makes it easy to hide in the pocket when needed – an aspect that was very important during prohibition.
 The glass bottle, named Outlaw, is made by an Italian company VETROelite.

 “The shape and the name took inspiration from the prohibition time, too.
 We created a bottle, outside the law, to recreate the sensation and the look and feel of the time.
 The result is something modern and vintage at the same time.
 This time, as said, moonshine is made legally but the feeling is to drink something prohibited, outrageous and special, “describes Arianna Morimando, Marketing Strategist, VETROelite.